mgimferrer/APOST3D/DOCUMENTATION.md

 #
 ```

 In this example, the local spin analysis of a correlated WF (e.g. CASSCF) from a pySCF run is requested.

+The files containing the information of the RDM1 and RDM2 are mandatory for this type of analysis.
+They can be obtained from a pySCF run using the *apost3d.py* utility, as described above.
+The DM section contains the name of the two files (with extension).

 The AIM requested is TFVC and fragments have been defined.
 In particular, the system is split into two fragments: fragment 1 consists of atom 35, and fragment 2 gathers the rest of atoms of the molecule.
-The DM1 and DM2 files are mandatory for this type of analysis, being defined in the DM section.
-The order is important.

 ### Example 4